TarantulaTechnology/GitHub-Issues/README.md

 Set this environment variable if you want to ensure you get all issues available and mitigate the rate limit.
-This will cause the program to sleep for 30 seconds when it detects a potential rate limit violation approaching.
+This will cause the program to sleep for 30 seconds when it detects a potential rate limit violation approaching, which is enough time for the rate limit to reset.

 GITHUB_ISSUES_PACING=true